lauraFortune/StoryMountain_VR/README.md

 # Web Design Project
 Semester 1 - Web design for a fictitious Virtural Reality(VR) company.
-The website was designed follwing this theme, drawing inspiration from science fiction, nature and Joseph Campbell's, "The Hero's Journey"
+Drawing inspiration from science fiction, nature and Joseph Campbell's, "The Hero's Journey".
 <br><br>

 ### Built With